I spent a lot of nights crying myself to sleep. I would wake up feeling guilty and useless – like I no longer served a purpose.

 We don’t have to live our lives in darkness, hating ourselves.
 It is still possible for us to turn everything around and make each day meaningful.

-Here are 5 Habits that has Positively Changed my Life…
+Here are 5 Habits To Adopt To Change your Life…

 Practicing Daily Gratitude